LISTEN: That’s All I Need to Know About You | New Country 923

-When you carry your dog on your chest in a baby bjorn carrier, that’s all I need to know about you.
+When you have to carry your moped to the gas station to fill it up, that’s all I need to know about you.
 Catch us talk about the moments in life that make you think, “That’s All I Need to Know About You,” each morning at 7:50a!

-When you carry your dog on your chest in a baby bjorn carrier, that’s all I need to know about you.
+When you have to carry your moped to the gas station to fill it up, that’s all I need to know about you.
 Catch us talk about the moments in life that make you think, “That’s All I Need to Know About You,” each morning at 7:50a!

 Tagged with: bud and broadway New Country 92.3 FM That's All I need to know About You